el-yawd/jam/docs/REFERENCE.md

 ```

 At module scope, `const` declarations bind a name to a compile-time value.
 They are
-*inlined* at every use site — referring to one costs the same as a literal.
+*inlined* at every use site, referring to one costs the same as a literal.
 The type may
 be inferred when an initializer alone determines it.

 ```jam